spences10/scottspence.com/copy/faq.md

 I can video call with prior arrangement.

 Please be upfront about timings for interview rounds.
-I'm not interested in several day long interview rounds.
+I'm not interested in taking part in several day long interview rounds.

-With regard to technical/take home 'tests', I'm not willing to spend more than two hours on any given assignment to assess my skill level unless I'm being paid for my time.
+With regard to technical/take home 'tests', I'm not willing to spend more than an hour on any given assignment to assess my skill level unless I'm being paid for my time.

 The effort exchange for take home assignments isn't right.
 A one hour